mattcroat/joy-of-code/posts/using-websockets-with-sveltekit/using-websockets-with-sveltekit.md

 npm run build
 ```

-I've created the `server/index.js` file at the root of the project just because it's easier to include it in the script.
+I've created the `server/index.js` file at the root of the project for convenience but this depends on your build step and where you're deploying it.

 ```js:server/index.js showLineNumbers
 import express from 'express'